WordPress/WordPress-Documentation-Style-Guide/docs/2-general-guidelines/8-contributing-to-style-guide.md

 # Contributing to the Style Guide

-You can contribute to the style guide by forking this repository and opening a pull request on your forked repository.
+You can contribute to the Style Guide by forking the [GitHub repository for the WordPress Documentation Style Guide](https://github.com/WordPress/WordPress-Documentation-Style-Guide) and opening a pull request on your forked repository.

 If your PR is merged, update the [Changelog]() with the relevant changes.